Documentation – Beta v23.1

 Object visibility

-Predicting object visibility for small, low contrast squares or 4:1 rectangles is the goal of SNRi measurements.
-The SNRi prediction begs for visual confirmation.
+The goal of SNRi measurements is to predict object visibility for small, low contrast squares or 4:1 rectangles The SNRi prediction begs for visual confirmation.
 A simulated image that can do this is shown in Figure 3 of a classic SNRi paper [8].

 We have developed a display for Imatest that does this with a real slanted-edge image and a bit of smoke and mirrors.
 Despite the trickery, the data is directly from the acquired image.

-We show two sets of results: one for a relatively low noise image and one high noise image (both from a camera with 1 inch sensors, at ISO 200 and 12800, respectively.
+We show two sets of results: one for a relatively low noise image and one high noise image (both from a camera with Micro Four-Thirds sensors, at ISO 100 and 12800, respectively.
 The sides of the squares are w = 1, 2, 3, 4, 7, 10, 14, and 20 pixels.
-The original chart had 4:1 contrast ratio (light/dark = 4), equivalent to a Michelson contrast CMich ((light-dark)/(light+dark)) of 0.6.
+The original chart has a 4:1 contrast ratio (light/dark = 4), equivalent to a Michelson contrast CMich ((light-dark)/(light+dark)) of 0.6.
 The outer squares have CMich = 0.6.
 The middle and inner squares have CMich = 0.3 and 0.15, respectively.

 How to use these images — Inconspicuous magenta bars near the margins are designed to help finding the small squares, which are hard to see.
-The SNRi curves are (initially, at least) for the chart contrast — with 4:1 (the ISO 12233 standard) strongly recommended.
-The outer patches correspond to the SNRi curves, and according to the Rose theory, SNRi of 5 (14 dB) should correspond to the threshold of visibility.
+The yellow numbers are the square widths in pixels.
+The SNRi curves (initially, at least) represent the chart contrast — with 4:1 (the ISO 12233 standard) strongly recommended.
+The outer patches correspond to the SNRi curves, where, according to the Rose model [4], SNRi of 5 (14 dB) should correspond to the threshold of visibility.

 Only original pixels were used in these two images, but we used a little smoke and mirrors to make the squares with borders that have the same blur as the device under test.

 The SNRi curve on the right is for the noisy ISO 12800 image on the right, above.
-The w = 1 squares are not visible at all; the w = 2 squares are marginally visible, and w = 3 is clearly visible.
-In the plot, SNRi at w = 2 is 8-12 dB; it’s 11-18 dB for w =3; not too far from expectations.
+The w = 1 squares are invisible; the w = 2 and 3 squares are marginally visible, and w = 4 squares are clearly visible.
+In the plot, SNRi at w = 2 is 0-5 dB; it’s 5-10 dB for w =3; close to the expectation that the threshold of visibility is around 14 dB.

 How the squares were made